 As a composer I work with both acoustic and electroacoustic media, and I have engaged deeply with modal traditions associated with the oud.

-One of my recent collaborative projects has been connective tissue, a mixed-media exploration in partnership with artist Lin Li.
+One of my lockdown collaborative projects was connective tissue, a mixed-media exploration in partnership with artist Lin Li.
 Our completed works include Teatime!, Be water, be light and Unwept Tears.
 They have been screened at numerous independent film festivals around the world.

 Two of my earlier collaborative projects are Today is Good!, a song-writing project with asylum-seekers, and Beyond Mode, a quartet developing modal music of the Mediterranean.
 I am Founder and Director of the online platform for world music and sound art, Music Boat.
 For several years I collaborated with luthier and musician Karim Othman-Hassan on an internet resource about the oud Oudmigrations.